Ashani pistol

 Ashani (also known as IOF .32 pistol) is a semi-automatic .32 calibre (7.65 mm) pistol designed and manufactured by the Ordnance Factory Board's Gun and Shell Factory and Rifle Factory Ishapore.

+Design

+The IOF Ashani is based on the FN M1910 and operates on a straight blowback mechanism.
+First produced in 1958, the pistol features a steel frame, an 8-round single-stack magazine, and fixed iron sights.

+The Mk-II version, introduced in 2014, incorporates a polymer grip for improved ergonomics and a better finish.
+Weighing around 650 grams with a barrel length of 87.37mm, it offers an effective range of 25-30 meters and a muzzle velocity of approximately 290 m/s.

+While it is compact and easy to maintain, the Ashani has drawbacks such as a heavy trigger pull, stiff slide operation, and relatively high cost compared to similar firearms.

+Usage

-The pistol is manufactured for concealed carry when permitted.
+The IOF Ashani is designed primarily for civilian self-defense.

-It's been developed by OFB in house based on colt 1903 pistol although it externally resembles FN 1903 and Remington model 51.
-The pistol can be cosmetically modified by changing its aesthetic.
+Despite its limitations, it remains a popular choice for licensed gun owners in India due to its availability and legal compliance.

 Variant

 Ashani Mk I

 The Mk I has a length of 158mm.

 Ashani Mk II

 The Mk II was officially launched on December 23, 2017.
 It has a length of 163mm.

-It retails at 85,000 rupee (About US$1090).
+It retails at 85,000 rupees (About US$1020).

-It still remains overpriced as it is inferior to the western arms of comparable price.